 An insolvency professional plays a very important role under the Code.
-He acts as an "interim resolution professional" and/or as a "resolution professional" in the corporate insolvency resolution process (specified in Part II of the Code which deals with corporate persons) as well as Part III of the Code (which deals with Insolvency Resolution and Bankruptcy for Individuals and Partnership Firms) for conducting the fresh start process or insolvency resolution process.
+He acts as a "resolution professional" in the corporate insolvency resolution process (specified in Part II of the Code which deals with corporate persons) as well as Part III of the (which deals with Insolvency Resolution and Bankruptcy for Individuals and Partnership Firms) for conducting the fresh start process or insolvency resolution process.